 Then the pieces are sprayed with an alcohol coating to prevent bubbles from settling.
+A better coating process, though, is described here.
 Remember, the trick is to force molten silver into a mould and it’ll go into any bubble spaces.

 The metal cylinders are fitted into the rubber bowl around the organic bits and wax.

 A white powder, called an investment, is mixed with water in a rubber bowl to the thickness of something like pancake batter…remembering to not mix in air and create bubbles, and the mixture is slowly poured down the side of the cylinder.
 Here Walt is demonstrating.